Donkey (album)

-Donkey is the second album of Brazilian electro/rock band CSS, released on July 21, 2008.
-Seventeen songs were recorded at Trama Studios São Paulo, of which eleven appear on the album.
+Donkey is the second studio album by Brazilian electronic and rock band CSS.
+It was released on 21 July 2008 through Sub Pop and Warner Bros.
+Records.
+Seventeen songs were recorded at Trama Studios in São Paulo, of which eleven appear on the album.
 Donkey follows their critically acclaimed debut album Cansei de Ser Sexy.

 Three months before the release, bassist Iracema Trevisan left the band, being replaced by then-drummer Adriano Cintra.
 The new drummer is Englishman Jon Harper, formerly of The Cooper Temple Clause.

 The album was released in Canada and the United States by label Sub Pop, in Europe by Warner Bros.
 Records, and Japan by KSR.
 In initial reviews of the album, critics noted a more polished approach to CSS' sound and production techniques.

 The album was mixed by Mark "Spike" Stent.